-Mosquito Lagoon Fishing Report, Trips and Information
+Mosquito Lagoon Fishing, Trips and Information

 Fishing on Mosquito Lagoon North

-Northern Mosquito Lagoon near Oakhill and Apollo beach consisting of winding waterways, islands, sandbars oyster bars, creeks, troughs, and holes.
+Northern Mosquito Lagoon near Oakhill and Apollo beach consist of winding waterways, islands, sandbars oyster bars, creeks, troughs, and holes.
 It’s not as bright as the southern part of the lagoon, but it can be every bit as productive.
 Many anglers caught-up in the sight fishing craze have forgotten how fun it is to catch fish with more traditional methods or modified versions that are tried and true.
 Here in the northern end, a smart angler can catch quantities of fish by merely using methods from live bait to slinging plugs such as top waters or jigs; fly fishers will like poppers and dahlberg diver type patterns that produce noise or wakes.

 Mosquito Lagoon Middles